catholicmelb/parish-handbook/docs/contents/3-parish-operations.md

 Archdiocesan parishes, agencies and entities must maintain a register of all WWC Checks and ensure that WWC Checks for clergy, employees and volunteers are appropriate to their situation (e.g. volunteer or paid employment), current and linked to the parish, agency or entity (i.e. the person has registered their involvement with the parish).

-Further information on the Safeguarding Unit WWC Check register requirements can be found in the [Working with Children Check Protocol](https://camorgau.sharepoint.com/sites/PAH-Safeguarding/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FPAH%2DSafeguarding%2FShared%20Documents%2FSelf%20Assessment%20Tool%20%26%20Capability%20Areas%201%2D4%2FSAT%203%20Right%20people%2C%20right%20role%2C%20right%20knowledge%2FWorking%20with%20Children%20Check%20Protocol%20v2%2E0%2Epdf&parent=%2Fsites%2FPAH%2DSafeguarding%2FShared%20Documents%2FSelf%20Assessment%20Tool%20%26%20Capability%20Areas%201%2D4%2FSAT%203%20Right%20people%2C%20right%20role%2C%20right%20knowledge).
+Further information on the Safeguarding Unit WWC Check register requirements can be found in the [Working with Children check protocol](https://camorgau.sharepoint.com/sites/PAH-Safeguarding/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2FPAH%2DSafeguarding%2FShared%20Documents%2FSelf%20Assessment%20Tool%20%26%20Capability%20Areas%201%2D4%2FSAT%203%20Right%20people%2C%20right%20role%2C%20right%20knowledge%2FWorking%20with%20Children%20Check%20Protocol%20v2%2E0%2Epdf&parent=%2Fsites%2FPAH%2DSafeguarding%2FShared%20Documents%2FSelf%20Assessment%20Tool%20%26%20Capability%20Areas%201%2D4%2FSAT%203%20Right%20people%2C%20right%20role%2C%20right%20knowledge).

 ## Parish sporting clubs and hosted associations